Rahul Narwekar Set to Return as Maharashtra Assembly Speaker | Politics

 Maharashtra Deputy CM and NCP chief Ajit Pawar leading by 3,759 votes in Baramati assembly seat at the end of first round: Poll officials.

-Maharashtra Deputy CM and BJP leader Devendra Fadnavis leading by 2,246 votes from Nagpur South-West at end of first round: Poll officials.
+Maharashtra NCP (SP) president Jayant Patil leads from Islampur assembly seat by 691 votes at the end of first round: Poll officials.

+Even people must be wondering how to accept this mandate: Shiv Sena (UBT) leader Sanjay Raut on poll trends suggesting Mahayuti's win.

+People's mandate shows who is taking Balasaheb Thackeray's ideals forward: Shiv Sena MP Shrikant Shinde on Sena (UBT)'s poll performance.